Michael Palmer (Canadian football)

-Michael Palmer (born October 31, 1980) is a former Canadian football wide receiver.
-He has played with the Toronto Argonauts and the Saskatchewan Roughriders.
-He has won 2 Grey Cups in 2004 and 2007.
+Michael Palmer (born October 31, 1980) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL) with the Toronto Argonauts and Saskatchewan Roughriders.
+He has won two Grey Cups in 2004 and 2007.
 He went to school at Crestwicke Christian Academy and University of Guelph.
 Palmer is the son of former BC Lions linebacker Peter Palmer and former Canadian Olympic gymnast Jennifer Diachun-Palmer.